World Jewish Congress: Post-war efforts

 On 19 August 1945, a conference of representatives of European Jews was organized in Paris, France by the WJC, whose leadership (Wise, Goldmann, Kubowitzki) traveled there from the US.
 Delegates from Britain, France, Belgium, the Netherlands, Italy, Sweden and Switzerland attended the gathering.

 On 21 September 1945, Pope Pius XII received WJC Secretary General Leon Kubowitzki in audience, who recounted to the pope the "great losses" suffered by the Jews during the war and expressed gratitude for what the church had done to help "our persecuted people".
-Kubowitzki suggested a papal encyclical on the Catholic Church's attitude toward the Jews and a condemnation of anti-Semitism.
+Kubowitzki suggested a papal encyclical on the Catholic Church's attitude toward the Jews and a condemnation of antisemitism.
 "We will consider it," Pius XII reportedly replied, adding: "certainly, most favorably, with all our love".
 The WJC also urged the Vatican to assist in the recovery of Jewish children saved by Catholics during the Holocaust.

 The WJC also supported the founding of the United Nations Organization in 1945.
 In 1947, the organization became one of the first NGOs to be granted consultative status with the United Nations Economic and Social Council (ECOSOC).

 In 1947, an estimated 30,000 people attended the opening of the Latin American Conference of the World Jewish Congress at Luna Park, Buenos Aires, Argentina.